platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

 ## Optional parameters

-By default you will notice that several parameters will be set for the bitbucket integration.
-But you can tweak them by using `platform integration:update`
+By default several parameters will be set for the Bitbucket integration.
+They can be changed using the `platform integration:update` command.

 * --fetch-branches: Track and deploy branches
 * --prune-branches: Delete branches that do not exist in the remote GitHub repository